ibm-cloud-docs/vmware-service/common/vmaas-pricing.md

 {{site.data.content.vms-deprecated-note}}

-{{site.data.keyword.vmware-service_full}} compute resources are available as either a single-tenant or multitenant model.
+{{site.data.keyword.vmware-service_notm}} compute resources are available as either a single-tenant or multitenant model.

 The {{site.data.keyword.vcf-aas-full}} single-tenant model offers dedicated hosts that are managed by your organization.
 First, you order a {{site.data.keyword.vcf-aas}} single-tenant Cloud Director site then you create one or more virtual data centers (VDCs) where you deploy your virtual machines (VMs).